CSDI: Conditional Score-based Diffusion Models for Probabilistic Time Series Imputation: Experimental results

 \paragraph{Dataset and experiment settings} We use the same healthcare dataset as the previous section, but process the dataset as irregularly sampled time series, following previous studies~\citep{shukla2021multi,rubanova2019latentODE}.
 Since the dataset has no ground-truth, we randomly choose 10/50/90\% of {\it time} points and use observed values at these time points as ground-truth on the test data.
 As the target choice strategy for training, we adopt the random strategy, which is adjusted for interpolation so that some {\it time} points are sampled.

-\paragraph{Results} We compare \pname{} with mTANs~\citep{shukla2021multi}, which utilized an attention mechanism and showed state-of-the-art results for the interpolation of irregularly sampled time series.
-We describe the result in \Tabref{tab:result_interp}. \pname{} outperforms the baseline for all cases.
-The gap between the baseline and \pname{} is significant when the missing ratio is small, which is consistent with the result in \Secref{sec:experiments:imp}.
+\paragraph{Results} We compare \pname{} with two baselines including mTANs~\citep{shukla2021multi}, which utilized an attention mechanism and showed state-of-the-art results for the interpolation of irregularly sampled time series.
+We generate 100 samples to approximate the probability distribution as with the previous section.
+The result is shown in \Tabref{tab:result_interp}. \pname{} outperforms the baselines for all cases.